 Only Primary Instructors may request Moodle courses.
 If you are not a Primary Instructor for a course, the course will not appear on your list of Moodle-eligible classes in SPIRE.

 The Moodle course request form gives you the option to combine multiple sections into one Moodle course, or ask for a single-section Moodle course.

 Moodle course request generally opens at the start of the pre-registration period (midway through the previous semester) and remains open until the close of the semester taught.

 How long will my course remain on Moodle?

 Courses are deleted from Moodle 18 months after the close of the semester taught to make room for future courses.
 Unfortunately, it is not possible for us to maintain long-term storage of Moodle courses due to limited physical space and resources.
 This allows ample time for students to resolve incompletes and for faculty to make their own archives of course work for future reference.

-Moodle courses are automatically made available to students from 3 days before the start of the semester and student access is removed two weeks after grades are released.
+Moodle courses are automatically made available to students 1 business day before the start of the semester and student access is removed two weeks after grades are released.
 Instructors can access courses that are unavailable to students by clicking Show hidden courses (at bottom of My Courses block on the Moodle entry page).